Books FTW! Summer Reading Challenges to Hook Kids on Books

 "Travel" to faraway places and learn about new cultures with these diverse picks.

 - Get bit by the travel bug with these books about planes, trains, and automobiles.

-- Take a trip to Chile, Mexico, Cuba, and more with these books about Latinos.
+- Take a trip to Chile, Mexico, Cuba, and more with these books with Latinx characters.

 From there, hop over to India, China, Vietnam, and all across Asia with these books about Asians and Asian Americans.

 - Don't forget Afghanistan, Nepal, Ireland, and so many other cultures worldwide.